drewherron/aaruchive/README.md

 # aaruchive

-A simple directory backup tool using rsync.
-It's basically just a wrapper for rsync that takes in lists of directories to include and exclude.
+A simple backup tool using rsync.
+It's basically just a wrapper for rsync that takes in lists of directories and files to include and exclude.
 I made this to simplify occasional backups to an external drive, or to consolidate backups into a single cron job.

 ## Installation